antmendoza/temporal-python-workshop/README.md

 The main difference is that signal is asynchronous and update is synchronous.
   - https://docs.temporal.io/develop/python/message-passing#signals
   - https://docs.temporal.io/develop/python/message-passing#updates
-  - Additionally, you can add a timeout to `workflow.await` to react if the approval response takes too long.
+  - Additionally, you can add a timeout to [workflow.wait_condition](https://python.temporal.io/temporalio.workflow.html#wait_condition) to react if the approval response takes too long.
-    - If a timer times out it throws a TimeoutError, which you [have to catch and handle](https://github.com/temporalio/sdk-python/issues/798).
+    - If a timer times out it throws a TimeoutError, which you have to catch and handle until [this](https://github.com/temporalio/sdk-python/issues/798) issue is resolved.
     - To fail the workflow, you can re-throw the error as an `temporalio.exceptions.ApplicationError`
   - If the timeout is reached you can decide either fail the workflow or complete it.